kateivshina/point-theme/index.md

 I have also worked with astronomers from the Ural Federal University Observatory on builiding and testing  a flat field light source that enhances stellar spectra precision.
 The tool is installed in the Observatory.

+In my senior year of high school, I’ve had the honor to be selected as one of the ten Russian students to travel to India to present my astrophysics research to the President of Russia and Prime Minister of India in October 2018.